 Baking soda has a multitude of uses.
 You can use it for cleaning silver, degreasing, unclogging pipes, and cleaning difficult stains on mattresses.

 For the elimination of stains, not just any type of vinegar will work.
 The most effective is white, both for urine and sweat stains.
 It is used by means of a damp cloth with vinegar, and the affected area is rubbed.

-Although it may not seem like it, it is the most effective remedy against bloodstains.
+Although it may not seem like it, it is Trusted SourceHow to remove blood stains from clothes and furniture - TODAY Learn how to get rid of blood stains from clothes and furniture with the one simple household product ER nurses swear by. www.today.com .
 It is applied directly to the stain with the help of a cloth or cotton.

 When home remedies do not work, you have to resort to detergent.
 Rub the area with a cloth moistened with a bit of detergent and water, let it act a little.
 Then clean up with water and let it dry.